Louisiana vs. South Alabama NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Louisiana and its opponents have scored at least 51.5 points -- this matchup's over/under -- only two times this year.
+- Louisiana and its opponents have scored at least 51.5 points just two times this season.

-- The combined points per game average of the two teams, 57.5, is 6.0 points above Saturday's over/under.
+- The two teams combine to average 57.5 points per game, 6.0 more than the over/under in this contest.

-- The 39.7 combined points per game that these two squads have allowed this season are 11.8 fewer than the 51.5 over/under in this contest.
+- These two squads combine to allow 39.7 points per game, 11.8 fewer than this contest's over/under.

-- The average total in Ragin' Cajuns games this season is 58.3, 6.8 points more than Saturday's over/under of 51.5.
+- The Ragin' Cajuns and their opponents have scored an average of 58.3 points per game in 2021, 6.8 more than Saturday's total.

-- The 49.2 PPG average total in Jaguars games this season is 2.3 points fewer than this game's over/under.
+- In 2021, games involving the Jaguars have averaged a total of 49.2 points, 2.3 fewer than this game's set over/under.

 Louisiana Stats and Trends